Both patterns can lead with introverted intuition, so both may look private, future-focused, and pattern-driven.

 Use TypeJung as the next check

 Take the free assessment, then compare your Ni-Fe and Ni-Te evidence in the full map.
-If the result is useful, the optional Insight report explains the stress edge, relationship triggers, and practical next steps behind your pattern.
+If the result is useful, the optional Insight report explains the stress edge, relationship-pattern reflection, and practical next steps behind your pattern.

 TypeJung gives a likely type pattern and the function evidence behind it.
 Use it to compare Ni-Fe and Ni-Te rather than treating any test as a final verdict.